pjdeasy/INF502/Assignment2.md

 Present a short (no more than a couple of sentences) description of your solution approach.
 Then show your source code and the  output of three example runs.

 ##########################################################################
+*Answer
+I sorted the grades_in and then removed the minimum numbers of the sorted list, depending on the integer inputed as to_drop.
+Then, I created the equation for the average grade and set it to print the appropriate letter grade based on the calculated average after the minimum grades are dropped.

 def grade_calc(grades_in,to_drop):
     to_drop=to_drop